- 3 Years (Full time)

 Find out more about Access to Leeds and alternative admissions.

-Typical Access to Leeds offer: AAB including A in History (excluding General Studies and Critical Thinking) at A Level and pass Access to Leeds
+Typical Access to Leeds offer: AAB (excluding General Studies and Critical Thinking) at A Level and pass Access to Leeds

 We accept a range of international equivalent qualifications.
 Contact the Undergraduate Admissions Office for more information.